Skip to Main Content

 Historical Timeline 12,000 BC–1863

-Paleo-Indian Period: Native hunters seek game at salt licks, leaving behind stone tools.
+Paleo-Indian Period: Native hunters sought game at salt licks, leaving behind stone tools.

 Archaic Period: The human population of Kentucky gradually grows, and specific camps are used for long periods as seasonal hunting bases.
 The archaeological evidence indicates some agriculture, artistic development, and ceremonial burials.